stevenaddison/Beer-Me/README.md

 Next, type in the beer you would like  your recommendation based off of.
 Every beer is listed with their respective brewery as well so you may search for styles more easily.

 Lastly, select how many recommendations you are looking for, and then hit the `beer me` button!
 Once these inputs are selected the app will slice the data based on the selected style and perform the tf-idf vectorization on the cleaned review text, scale the numerical features, and return your results, as simple as that.

-Unfortunately the app takes too much memory to currently be ran with Heroku's limited conditions, however you can run it locally if cloned from my github repo.

 ## Running The App Locally